ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 **When to Use Function-Like Macros**

 Function-like macros are harder to give a general rule of thumb for.
-You might say you should use function-like macros when you want a function- like macro but can’t express it with macro_rules!, but that’s a fairly subjective guideline.
+You might say you should use function-like macros when you want a function-like macro but can’t express it with macro_rules!, but that’s a fairly subjective guideline.
 You can do a lot with declarative macros if you really put your mind to it, after all!

 There are two particularly good reasons to reach for a function-like macro: